Infant Occupational Therapy and Lactation in Charleston, WV

 Occupational Therapy • Feeding Therapy • Lactation

+Is feeding your baby more difficult than you ever imagined?
 Let’s figure out WHY feedings aren’t going as planned and HOW you and your baby can reach your feeding goals.

 You want the best for your baby and no matter how you chose to feed your baby, I am here to support you.